IamLuisEscobar/Diabetic-Retinopathy-detection/README.md

 ### Preprocessing
 **Step 1**
 All the images were cropped to eliminate the black edges.
+Clipped_Final.py is the script resposable of the task

 **Step 2**
-The images were normalized to reduce
+The images were normalized to reduce variation in light conditions.

 **Step 3**
-Contrast Limited Adaptative Histogram Equalization
+Contrast Limited Adaptative Histogram Equalization was used to imporove the contrast in the images.
+New_Clahe.py

 ### ConvNet training